pulp-unibo/deeploy-newop-tutorial/INSTRUCTIONS.md

 Let us now look into `Parsers.py` to define the node parser.
 The parser extracts relevant information from an ONNX node, which will then be used in Deeploy's flow.
 The parser is a class extending `NodeParser`, with two methods `parseNode` and `parseNodeCtxt` that are used to check whether the node is compliant with expectations on number of I/Os and to actually extract information, respectively.

+1. Import the appropriate parser from Deeploy for an `Add` node.
-1. Adapt the name of the `PlaceholderParser`.
+2. Adapt the name of the `PlaceholderParser`.
-2. In `parseNode`, check that the number of inputs and outputs is correct and return `True` in that case.
+3. In `parseNode`, check that the number of inputs and outputs is correct and return `True` in that case.
-3. In `parseNodeCtxt`, you associate ONNX input/output names with an internal `operatorRepresentation`.
+4. In `parseNodeCtxt`, you associate ONNX input/output names with an internal `operatorRepresentation`.
 Start this by extracting the I/Os out of the `NetworkContext`:
 ```
 data_ = ctxt.lookup(node.<IO>.name)
 ```
 where `<IO>` is one of the inputs/outputs: `inputs[0], inputs[1]..., outputs[0]...`.
 You need to do this for all I/Os (adapting `data_`).
-4. Add the extracted name to the `operatorRepresentation` for each I/O:
+5. Add the extracted name to the `operatorRepresentation` for each I/O:
 ```
 self.operatorRepresentation['DATA_LABEL'] = data_.name
 ```
 The labels you define here are used also in other files, so keep track!
-5. Add also two other labels, one for the total vector size, the other for the last dimension:
+6. Add also two other labels, one for the total vector size, the other for the last dimension:
 ```
 self.operatorRepresentation['size'] = np.prod(data_.shape)
 self.operatorRepresentation['lastDim'] = data_.shape[-1]